What is Estate Administration?

 - Personal representatives who decided not to proceed with their duties

-We find that this method fairly reflects the amount of work to be undertaken, but obviously makes it difficult to publish precise fixed fees that would apply to every estate, but to help you understand what the fees might be in practice, here are three examples of typical estates and our charges, to which VAT at the prevailing rate would be added:
+We find that this method fairly reflects the amount of work to be undertaken, but obviously makes it difficult to publish precise fixed fees that would apply to every estate, but to help you understand what the fees might be in practice, here are two examples of typical estates and our charges, to which VAT at the prevailing rate would be added: